-contributed by George Staton-

 The home team took control right away and set the tone by scoring a TD five offensive plays into the game.
 Drew Brees hit TE Antonio Gates in the end zone, 14 yards out before most fans had time to settle in their seats.
 Minnesota would also score on their initial drive, but it would be a stark contrast to the Chargers, as the Vikings ran 12 play, gained 49 yards, took almost 7 minutes to settle for a 30-yard Aaron Elling FG.

-The Chargers were on the move again but the drive stalled when Drew Brees was picked off, but as good luck would have it, the visiting team could not produce any points and had to punt.
+good luck would have it, the visiting team could not produce any points and had to punt.
 Now, the Chargers were determined to put some more points on the board and increased their lead to 10-3 after PK Nate Kaeding booted a 33-yard FG.
 Minnesota bounced right back, after the kickoff, and on the very first play, QB Daunte Culpepper hit Kelly Campbell for a 76-yard score.
 Boom.
 Just like that, the score was knotted at 10.

 The Chargers punt the ball back and the Vikings took a surprising 13-10 lead with 5:24 left in the half.
 Minnesota's defense is prone to giving up yards and points and San Diego ran off 14 offensive plays and reached paydirt just before the half as LaDainian Tomlinson dove in from 2 yards out with 34 seconds left, giving the Chargers the lead back 17-13.